vikingdata/articles/tools/automation/terraform/DOING/doing_terraform_install.md

 sudo apt update && sudo apt install terraform
 ```

-Check is terraform is installed.
+Check if terraform is installed.

 ```bash
 which terraform